Graveyard (song)

 "Graveyard" is a song by American singer Halsey.
-It was released on September 13, 2019 through Capitol Records as the second single from her third studio album, Manic (2020).
-It reached the Top 40 in fifteen countries worldwide and is certified platinum in the United States, Canada, and Australia.
+It was released on September 13, 2019, through Capitol Records as the second single from her third studio album, Manic (2020).
+It reached the Top 40 in fifteen countries worldwide and is certified double platinum in the United States, Brazil, Canada, and Australia.

 Background and promotion

 In March 2019, Halsey announced that her upcoming third studio album would be released in 2019 and that she wants it to be "perfect".
 On September 3, 2019, Halsey revealed the cover art and release date of "Graveyard" on her social media.
 The announcement was made a day after fans questioned the singer about upcoming news.
 The song was made available for pre-save upon announcement.
 Halsey performed the song for the first time on September 11, 2019, as one of the musical guests on Rihanna's "Savage X Fenty" show.
 She posted a teaser containing a still from the music video as well as a line from the song on her social media that same day.